crmueller100/crmueller100.github.io/README.md

 # Charles Mueller
 ## About Me
-The purpose of this website is to allow the public to view my projects. test
+My name is Charles Mueller and welcome to my website!
+I created this site as a location for people to view my projects and learn a little more about myself and my career interests.